 After close to three years of collective efforts, I’m proud to announce the impending completion and release of the remarkable, Blu-ray collection; PRISMATIC MUSIC The Super 8 Films of Joseph Bernard.

 This 40-film package, with a total running time of 5 hrs.
 47 mins., includes a 24-page booklet with essays, film notes, historic documentation and images in color.
-The set itself is part of a series called, Beneath Detroit, a project by Jeffery Plansker, celebrating under-recognized area artists.
+The set itself is part of a series celebrating under-recognized area artists.

 About the set - - this particular digital 2K version will make the viewing of these films much more accessible in that the Blu-ray Disc (1920x1080p), dual-layer format is “Region/Code-Free”; playable throughout the world.
 It breathes new life into these small gauge, highly hand-crafted entities.
 The enclosed booklet’s essays are written by L.A. and NYC filmmakers, a director, a cinematographer and an architect.
 They provide valuable insight and access to the work.
 The menu treatment and overall packaging design has been fastidiously fine-tuned.

-A few years ago Jeff Plansker proposed putting a group of my films onto a DVD set, along with a booklet of informational notes about them.
+A few years ago, a former student of mine proposed putting a group of my films onto a DVD set, along with a booklet of informational notes about them.
 Working with limitations in mind, the choosing of which titles would be saved was difficult.
 Each one was looked at numerous times on a hand-cranked viewer (my projector had been stolen), selections were made, every splice was tested, leaders & trailers replaced, relabeled, then all were cleaned and rejoined onto nineteen 400’ reels & cases.
 That original footage flew with me to Los Angeles where, at the Cinelicious (Hollywood) lab, all was digitally scanned, color graded shot-by-shot, then electronically filed.

 During the week overseeing this process, the lab’s owner called in Mark Toscano, the Film Preservationist/ archivist/ curator for the Academy Film Archive (Academy of Motion Picture Arts and Sciences).
-Mark looked at the films and made an offer to allow the totality of my work be perpetually preserved in the climate controlled vaults at the Academy.
-My original film & prints, while now in ideal safekeeping, are also available for scholarly study.
+Mark looked at the films and offered to allow the totality of my work be perpetually preserved in the climate controlled vaults at the Academy.
+Forty of my original films are now in ideal safekeeping and available for scholarly study.

 With the release of PRISMATIC MUSIC, my old & fragile footage can now be viewed easily, repeatedly and in high definition, well into the future.
-The next plan is to explore venues to exhibit and distribute the films widely.
+The next plan is to explore venues to exhibit the films worldwide.